 The other Aircraft expected to be financed with the proceeds of this Offering are currently owned by Continental and subject to existing security interests.
 Such security interests are scheduled to be discharged prior to October 2009, and each currently-owned Aircraft will be available for financing under this Offering once such existing security interest with respect to such Aircraft has been discharged.
 In the case of the currently-owned Aircraft with registration numbers N24729, N16732, N24736, N14240 and N33132, it is a condition precedent to the obligation of the Trustee to purchase the Equipment Notes relating to such Aircraft under the Note Purchase Agreement that an "8C Check" shall have been performed on such Aircraft after May 2009 under Continental's maintenance program.
-An "8C Check" performed on these Aircraft under Continental's maintenance program.
+An "8C Check" is the most extensive inspection and refurbishment of an aircraft required to be performed on these Aircraft under Continental's maintenance program.
 Continental is planning to have the "8C Checks" performed on these Aircraft prior to October 2009.